 Gili Trawangan is famous for scuba diving and nightlife and has become a sort of mecca for backpackers and travelers in general.
 While there has been a huge surge in tourism, the island is still a small paradise.

 The island is so small that no cars are allowed.
-Your options for transportation are to walk, rent a bicycle or travel by horse-drawn cart.
+Your options for transportation are to walk, rent a bicycle, or travel by horse-drawn cart.

 How to Reach Gili Trawangan

 Due to its popularity, regardless of where in Indonesia you are embarking from, local tour operators should be familiar with transporting tourists to Gili T.

 Coming from Sanur, I was able to haggle down the price of a return boat ticket, including minivan transportation to and from the docks, to 450,000 IDR/$34 on Eka Jaya speed boat service.
 Check with local tour operators for schedules, but there are several trips per day.